Moving Overseas

 Whether for the first time or the tenth, moving overseas can be a daunting and stressful experience.
 Traveling with children (and pets) poses additional and important concerns.
 But you'll find that the Foreign Service community is supportive and full of helpful advice to make the transition proceed more smoothly.

-FSI's Overseas Briefing Center pulls together all the documents and timelines you'll need at this site.
+Resources - Online Preparing to Go Overseas FSI's Overseas Briefing Center pulls together all the documents and timelines you'll need at this site.
+Foreign Service Assignment Notebook: What Do I Do Now?
+Realities of Foreign Service Life: a Distance Learning Resource

 New!
 FSI's Overseas Briefing Center offers access to Culture Grams